mapmeld/postgis-erbil/step-2/README.md

 You can also download tourism=attraction and tourism=hotel datasets.

-Camps, hotels, and wells GeoJSON files are all available in this directory.
+Some GeoJSON files are all available in this directory.

 - Importing Geo CSVs